 Section 1.
 Banking.
 All monetary assets of the organization shall be maintained in a banking institution designated by the Board of Directors.
 Withdrawals may be made only to meet the financial obligations of the organization.
-All checks, drafts, or orders for payment of money, notes, or other evidences of indebtedness issued in the name of the Corporation and in the amount of $500 or over shall be signed by any two members of the board as designated by the Board of Directors.
+All checks, drafts, or orders for payment of money, notes, or other evidences of indebtedness issued in the name of the Corporation and in the amount of more than $1000 shall be signed by any two members of the board as designated by the Board of Directors.

 It shall be the duty of the Board of Directors to exercise prudent financial judgment in investment of reserve funds of the Corporation so as to protect the purchasing power of such funds from the effects of inflation and general economic changes.
 To this end, such funds may be invested in savings accounts, certificates of deposits, saving bonds, and other interest bearing instruments, but not mortgages, common stocks, or corporate bonds.